We have been speaking with a lot of our current and prospective clients lately about the importance...

 Of course, the for-profit institutions figured these things out long ago.
 While many 'traditional' institutions start new academic programs based on faculty interest, the private sector institutions figured out that an investment in market research to identify the programs that were in demand for the evolving workforce was a good idea.

-While the local state-supported institutions offered classes between 11:00 am and 3:00 pm Monday through Thursday and locked up the administration building before non-traditional students could get there, other student centric schools held classes online, on weekends and weeknights to meet the needs of adult learners.
-Decades ago signed documents were the only way to verify that advisors or administrators had authorized course registrations or modifications to tuition payment plans; unfortunately, many schools have failed to harness the powers of technology to eliminate the need for these hard copy forms and countless other distractions from learning.
+While the local state-supported institutions offered classes between 11:00 am and 3:00 pm Monday through Thursday and locked up the administration building before non-traditional students could get there, other student-centric schools held classes online, on weekends and weeknights to meet the needs of adult learners.
+Decades ago signed documents were the only way to verify that advisors or administrators had authorized course registrations or modifications to tuition payment plans; unfortunately, many schools have failed to harness the powers of technology to eliminate the need for these hard-copy forms and countless other distractions from learning.

-But student centric, market driven institutions have built their institutions, their workflow, and their employee expectations on what students, employers, and society wants.
-Market driven institutions understand that students have choices, busy lives, and an expectation for quality service.
+But student-centric, market-driven institutions have built their institutions, their workflow, and their employee expectations on what students, employers, and society wants.
+Market-driven institutions understand that students have choices, busy lives, and an expectation for quality service.

 Do What is Best For Students

-To combat this trap of employee or institution centric decision making it is recommended to pause and take time to consider the impact that everyday decisions have on students.
-Instead of taking the path of least resistance, or executing the decision that is "the way we have always done it", take just a few seconds to consider how your decision or course of action will impact the lives of students.
+To combat this trap of employee- or institution-centric decision-making, it is recommended to pause and take time to consider the impact that everyday decisions have on students.
+Instead of taking the path of least resistance, or executing the decision that is "the way we have always done it," take just a few seconds to consider how your decision or course of action will impact the lives of students.

-To be clear, we are not advocating for easy A's, class sessions delivered on Sunday mornings or an institution without policies.
-Nor are we suggesting that institutions should ignore the needs of their hard working employees.
-However, we are suggesting that whenever an administrator, enrollment manager, or any institutional decision maker is confronted with a choice between several options one should ask oneself "Which option is best for students?"
+To be clear, we are not advocating for easy A's, class sessions delivered on Sunday mornings, or an institution without policies.
+Nor are we suggesting that institutions should ignore the needs of their hard-working employees.
+However, we are suggesting that whenever an administrator, enrollment manager, or any institutional decision-maker is confronted with a choice between several options one should ask oneself, "Which option is best for students?"

 It is really not that hard to improve the student experience and increase the level of student satisfaction.
 Just remember the Enrollment Manager's Pledge: Do what is best for students.

 Give us a call at 513-518-7824 or request information if you would like to learn more about doing what is best for students at your institution.
-We can perform a business process review to see where you might be able to make small changes that make a big difference in student satisfaction and student success at you school.
+We can perform a business process review to see where you might be able to make small changes that make a big difference in student satisfaction and student success at your school.